Halloween H20: 20 Years Later: Production

 The original idea for the seventh Halloween film began as the second half of the treatment written by Daniel Farrands during pre-production of Halloween: The Curse of Michael Myers, which he later submitted as a new treatment entitled Michael Myers: Lord of the Dead.
 The story would have opened immediately after the events of the previous film and involved Tommy Doyle discovering that the entire town of Haddonfield was involved in a conspiracy to control Michael Myers.
 Farrands compared the story to The Wicker Man, The Hitcher, Rosemary's Baby, Shirley Jackson's "The Lottery," and Dennis Etchison's rejected screenplay for Halloween 4: The Return of Michael Myers.
 Farrands later decided not to continue with the series "since I honestly could not bear to watch another one of my scripts turned into a debacle – especially another Halloween."

 Another idea pitched after the Farrands treatment was Halloween 7: Two Faces of Evil, written by Robert Zappia.
 Originally intended to be a direct-to-video film, this would have involved Michael Myers stalking an all women's boarding school.
 The plot eventually also revealed a copycat killer, causing many fans to compare such a twist to The Silence of the Lambs.
 The pitch itself was changed a couple of times, changing the title to Halloween: Blood Ties as they brought Laurie Strode into the storyline, before scrapping the idea entirely.

 The screenplay was based on a story by Kevin Williamson, with the original working title for the film being Halloween 7: The Revenge of Laurie Strode.
 Williamson was initially hired to write a script, and the story was to be a sequel to the previous six films, thereby keeping the timeline's continuity.

 When Williamson first outlined Halloween H20, he created the storyline in which Laurie Strode has faked her own death and taken on a new identity as a specific way of retconning the character's death in Halloween 4.
 In Williamson's original treatment, there are scenes in which a Hillcrest student does a report on Michael Myers' killing spree, mentioning the death of Jamie, complete with flashbacks to 4–6 mentioned in the text.
 "Keri"/Laurie responds to hearing the student's report on the death of her daughter by going into a restroom and throwing up.

 In the film, the voice of Dr. Loomis is heard giving the same speech that he gave to Sheriff Brackett when they were inside Michael's abandoned childhood home in the original film.
-Audio clips from Halloween were initially considered when playing his monologue.
-However, instead of the voice of Donald Pleasence himself, sound-alike voice actor Tom Kane provides this voice-over.
+The original monologue from Halloween was initially considered for direct sampling, but was unable to be separated from the preexisting soundtrack.
+As a result, instead of the voice of Donald Pleasence himself, sound-alike voice actor Tom Kane provides this voice-over.